toddfast/mutagen-cassandra/README.md

 ### 3. Invoke Mutagen Cassandra at runtime

 At runtime (normally during app startup), get or create an instance of `CassandraMutagen`.
-(It's easy to use Nu to get an instance by calling `$(CassandraMutagen.class)`.
-Note that the instance returned by [Nu](https://github.com/congainc/conga-nu) is client-managed, i.e. not a singleton.)
+(It's easy to use [Nu](https://github.com/congainc/conga-nu) to get an instance by calling `$(CassandraMutagen.class)`.
+Note that the instance returned by Nu is client-managed, i.e. not a singleton, so be sure to hold onto it as long as you're using it.)

 Call `CassandraMutagen.initialize()` and provide the package name containing your mutations.
 You should see log messages listing all the resources that were found.